mhkefayati1/Wi2Vi/README.md

 # Sample generated videos of the Wi2Vi model - :heavy_exclamation_mark: : Reading the _Notice_ below is highly recommended

-## :heavy_exclamation_mark: Notice: Since playback speed of ".gif" files is limited on git, for proper visualization of the results, we recommend downloading the files and playing them on your local machine.
+## :red_circle: Notice: Since the playback speed of ".gif" files is limited on git, for proper visualization of the results, we recommend downloading the files and playing them on your local machine.

 Files are: